Fertility Preservation Center – Orlando’s Most Comprehensive Program to Preserve Fertility

 For those men whose sperm production seems to be permanently damaged, artificial insemination of the female partner using donor sperm is an option to consider.
 There are several large sperm banks in the country.
 The donors are carefully screened with respect to their personal health and family histories.
 The semen is tested for sexually transmitted diseases, including HIV, and then quarantined for six months.
 The donor is then rechecked for HIV, hepatitis, etc. and the semen is released only if all the testing is negative.
 Using these large sperm banks, it is usually possible to match the physical characteristics of the male partner and often the hobbies or interests.

-Contact Our Orlando, Flordia Egg Freezing and Fertility Preservation Specialists
+Contact Our Winter Park, Flordia Egg Freezing and Fertility Preservation Specialists

 Contact our practice in Orlando, Florida to learn more about egg freezing and fertility preservation.